Bettye Washington Greene: Philanthropy

 Greene was a charter member of the Midland, Michigan Alumni Chapter of the Delta Sigma Theta sorority, a national public service group emphasizing work with African American women.
 The Midland chapter was chartered in 1984.

+Acknowledgements

+28 years following her death, the National Historical Chemical Landmark (NHCL) was awarded to Greene by The American Chemical Society (ACS).
+The celebration, which took place on October 27, 2023, was held at Wayne State University in Detroit, Michigan.

 Patents

-Greene held a number of patents including a latex-based adhesive using a carboxylic acid copolymerizing agent, and latex polymers with phosphates used as coatings:
+Greene held a number of US patents including a latex-based adhesive using a carboxylic acid copolymerizing agent, and latex polymers with phosphates used as coatings: